Seeed-Studio/ModelAssistant/docs/tutorials/training/fomo.md

 ## Prepare Datasets

-EdgeLab uses [COCO_MASK Datasets](../datasets.md#EdgeLab) by default to train the FOMO model, please refer to the following steps to complete the preparation of datasets.
+[SSCMA(SenseCraft Model Assistant)](https://github.com/Seeed-Studio/SSCMA) uses [COCO_MASK Datasets](../datasets.md#SSCMA) by default to train the FOMO model, please refer to the following steps to complete the preparation of datasets.

-1. Please refer to [Internet Datasets - EdgeLab - COCO_MASK Dataset](../datasets.md#EdgeLab) to download and unpack the dataset.
+1. Please refer to [Internet Datasets - [SenseCraft Model Assistant](https://github.com/Seeed-Studio/SSCMA) - COCO_MASK Dataset](../datasets.md#SSCMA) to download and unpack the dataset.

 2. Remember its **folder path** (e.g. `datasets\mask`) of the unpacked datasets, you may need to use this folder path later.